-- Central Sleep Apnea || CSA (various problems with brain function related to sleep drive and maintenance)
+- Central Sleep Apnea || CSA (central nervous system dysfunction related to sleep breathing disruptions)

-- Upper Airway Resistance Syndrome || UARS (due to issues like crowded airways, allergies, deviated septums, swollen turbinates, etc.)
+- Upper Airway Resistance Syndrome || UARS (problems with breathing during sleep that are due to issues like crowded airways, allergies, deviated septums, swollen turbinates, etc.)

-- Hypoventilation problems related to existing respiratory issues such as chronic obstructive pulmonary disease [COPD], asthma, pneumothorax, or hypoventilation caused by high altitude, etc)
+- Hypoventilation || Sleep-breathing problems caused by pre-existing respiratory issues such as chronic obstructive pulmonary disease [COPD], asthma, emphysema, chronic bronchitis, pneumothorax, or due to high altitude

-- Neuromuscular disorders, which can impact the body’s ability to breathe properly (scoliosis, or myasthenia gravis)
+- Neuromuscular disorders || Sleep-breathing problems caused by the body’s inability to breathe properly (scoliosis, multiple sclerosis, or myasthenia gravis)

 Circadian Rhythm Disorders

-- Disorders of sleep phase (falling asleep earlier or later than normal) including Advanced Sleep Phase Disorder || ASPD and Delayed Sleep Phase Disorder || DSPD
+- Sleep phase disorders || Disrupted circadian rhythms due to an irresistible need to fall asleep earlier or later than normal, known as Advanced Sleep Phase Disorder (ASPD) and Delayed Sleep Phase Disorder (DSPD)

 These are sleep behaviors that involve disorders of arousal—abnormal dreaming behavior or unusual perceptions or misperceptions that occur while falling asleep, while sleeping, during transitions between REM and nonREM sleep stages, or during arousal from sleep.
 They include: